jazir555/Add-Settings-Links/README.md

 --------------------------------

-Edit: **I believe the issue mentioned below should be fixed in v2, please let me know in an issue if you're having problems, and I will try to implement a fix!**
+Edit: **I believe the issue mentioned below should be fixed in v2, please let me know in a github issue if you're having problems, and I will try to implement a fix!**

 **Known bugs**